Mann Island Buildings: The buildings

 The three buildings are to the south of the Mann Island roadway, opposite the Port of Liverpool Building, and are numbered (from east to west) No.1, No.11 and No.15 Mann Island.

 No.15, next to the Museum of Liverpool, is called the Latitude building and No.11 is the Longitude building.
 Connecting the two is a double-height glass atrium called Equator House which often hosts RIBA architectural displays and launch events for the Open Eye Gallery next-door.
 Both Latitude and Longitude are mixed commercial and residential spaces, with restaurants, cafés and galleries on the ground floor, and accommodation starting on the 2nd floor.
 There is a gap in the 1st floor, that was originally meant to be a mezzanine for the commercial spaces below, but this has now been adapted as private open plan office and co-working space.

+Mann Island is home to the RIBA North gallery, opened in 2017.

-No.1 Mann Island, next to the Strand, is occupied almost entirely by Merseytravel and the Liverpool City Region Combined Authority.
-Two levels of car-parking extend beneath the Latitude and Longitude buildings, which is shared between residents and Merseytravel staff.
+No.1 Mann Island, next to the Strand, is occupied almost entirely by offices of the regional authority including the offices of the Mayor of the Liverpool City Region, Merseytravel and the Liverpool City Region Combined Authority.
+Two levels of car-parking extend beneath the Latitude and Longitude buildings, which is shared between residents and Combined Authority staff.

 Mann Island is home to the RIBA North gallery, opened in 2017.